willwray/array_typology/typology.md

 way to initialize a value of array type (currently, see [exceptions](#copy-semantics-lack-of)).

 Values of array type are unstable in use, eagerly decaying to a
-pointer to the first element of the array (examples below).
+pointer to the first element of the array.

+For example, attempts to pass an array by-value to function
+induce decay-copy of the array argument, i.e. decay-to-pointer
+(see [The Formal Parameter fiasco](#the-formal-parameter-fiasco) for this nasty C++ gotcha)
+(if it were possible to pass array by value then it would incur a
+costly copy for large arrays so could be a performace gotcha).

 <h4 id="reference-to-array"><code>E(&)[]</code> &nbsp;&nbsp;: Reference to unbounded array<br>
 <code>E(&)[N]</code> : Reference to array</h4>